 This snaps Barry free from the control of the negative Speed Force.
 Barry says that he would never hurt New 52 Wally.
 Barry then stops running and the negative Speed Force is contained back inside of Barry.

-Barry apologizes and says that he thought he had a better handle over the negative Speed Force.
+Barry apologizes and says that he thought he had a better handle on the negative Speed Force.
 Meena says that Barry did great.
 That the more Barry unleashes the negative Speed Force then the better she can understand it and then they can get Barry cured.

 New 52 Wally asks, “What’s your deal, Meena?”
 New 52 Wally says that Meena shows up out of nowhere and will not really say where she has been and all she can think about is the Negative Speed Force.
 New Wally asks what Meena is up to with all of this.